juliajamileg/huskyci-site/docs/guides/install-in-my-org.md

 ```sh
 curl -k https://localhost:2376/v1.24/version --cert /data/certs/client-cert.pem --key /data/certs/client-key.pem --cacert /data/certs/ca.pem
 ```
-You need now to save `ca.pem`, `client-key.pem` and `client-cert.pem` to be used in huskyCI host so it can connect to docker API securely! 🔒
+You need now to save `ca.pem`, `client-key.pem` and `client-cert.pem` to be used in HuskyCI host so it can connect to docker API securely! 🔒

 #### Pulling images
-After setting up huskyCI Docker API, you can pull [huskyCI images](https://hub.docker.com/u/huskyci) into this host or let huskyCI do this automatically when receiving first requests (may take some time).
+After setting up HuskyCI Docker API, you can pull [HuskyCI images](https://hub.docker.com/u/huskyci) into this host or let HuskyCI do this automatically when receiving first requests (may take some time).
 If you prefer the first strategy, use the following commands:
 ```
 docker pull huskyci/enry
 ```